 - Reminding: Your employees don’t stop being human beings just because they walk through the office doors and start working.
 They may need some reminders as they progress.
 The cashier at your favorite department store asks you if you are interested in their rewards/credit card every SINGLE time, right?
 That is because their manager… and their manager… and their manager talk about it a lot.
 Reminders keep practice consistent and practice drives results!

-Being a Confident and Competent Leader happens slowing over time.
+Being a Confident and Competent Leader happens slowly over time.
 And it is WORK - there is really no way around it.
 Accountability may seem like a scary place to start but while you are working on your leadership abilities you are improving your team’s performance and driving a more positive work culture.
 Talk about a great leader!

 If you would like to connect about how the IDOC Employee Handbook program can help you on your path to competent, confident leadership, please reach out to Amy Alvarez, IDOC’s Human Resource Consultant at email@example.com or contact your account manager!